 Visitors who travel to Norway Svalbard come here mostly for the experience of an Arctic nature that is at its most potent and rawest state.
 Apart from the craggy mountains and untouched glaciers, the islands are also home to a fantastic collection of wildlife such as walruses, seals, whales, polar foxes, reindeer, caribou, and polar bears.

-Quick information and Oslo travel tips
+Quick information and Svalbard travel tips

 - Currency?
 Norwegian Krona